A minimal model for short-time diffusion in periodic potentials: Conclusions

 A further point concerns the performance of our master equation approach for the prediction of higher-order cumulants.
-Whereas the complete behaviour of the first two cumulants is well reproduced by our 2S/W model, the agreement for the higher-order cumulants is not as good, and although the broad features of these $k>2$ are reproduced, some fine details at very short times are not captured.
+Whereas the complete behaviour of the first two cumulants is well reproduced by our 2SW model, the agreement for the higher-order cumulants is not as good, and although the broad features of these $k>2$ are reproduced, some fine details at very short times are not captured.
 To improve these higher cumulants it seems to be promising to augment the model with more states per well, an extension which is conceptually straightforward.

 Finally, we note that there is an connection between our model and other models describing subdiffusion.
 By tracing over the internal degrees of freedom, a nonMarkovian master equation for the well-index $n$ alone can be derived, involving a memory kernel which differs from a delta function (characterizing the Markovian case).
-Specifically, in the 2S/W model, the kernel in Laplace space has a single simple pole at $-\Gamma$, which describes the rate at which the intrawell degrees of freedom relax.
-It is well established \cite{Haus1987} that such nonMarkovian kernels are intimately related \cite{Bedeaux71,Krenke73} to the waiting-time distribution in continuous-time random walks \cite{Montroll65}, such that connexion can also be made with these latter methods.
+Specifically, in the 2SW model, the kernel in Laplace space has a single simple pole at $-\Gamma$, which describes the rate at which the intra-well degrees of freedom relax.
+It is well established \cite{Haus1987} that such non-Markovian kernels are intimately related \cite{Bedeaux71,Krenke73} to the waiting-time distribution in continuous-time random walks \cite{Montroll65}, such that connexion can also be made with these latter methods.